Cheers! Toast UK royal jubilee with English bubbly

 “(English wine) needs to increase its market share since the total volume produced is set to increase considerably over the next few years, the result of new plantings.”

-British supermarket Sainsbury’s (SBRY.L) launched its first own-label English sparkling wine this month and Tesco (TSCO.L), which currently stocks one English white wine, said it was considering wines for the Jubilee and possibly for its website.
+British supermarket Sainsbury’s launched its first own-label English sparkling wine this month and Tesco, which currently stocks one English white wine, said it was considering wines for the Jubilee and possibly for its website.

-Upmarket chains Waitrose, which spearheaded the English wine movement among retailers, and Marks & Spencer (MKS.L), said they planned to promote home-grown varieties to celebrate Queen Elizabeth’s 60 years on the throne in June.
+Upmarket chains Waitrose, which spearheaded the English wine movement among retailers, and Marks & Spencer, said they planned to promote home-grown varieties to celebrate Queen Elizabeth’s 60 years on the throne in June.

 “Where the supermarkets have come into play is that they’ve been able to give it a much more national distribution,” said Andy Howard, buyer for English wines at Marks & Spencer.